Cowboys from Hell: Writing and recording

-Atco Records accepted but the band had to wait a six month period before they commenced recording at Pantego Sound Studio in Pantego, Texas.
-Accounts vary as to how long the recording sessions of Cowboys from Hell lasted; bassist Rex Brown stated in a 2010 interview with Metal Hammer that the recording sessions took place from February to April 1990, however vocalist Phil Anselmo has also claimed that the album was recorded in 1989.
+Accounts vary as to how long the recording sessions of Cowboys from Hell lasted.
+Bassist Rex Brown stated in a 2010 interview with Metal Hammer that the recording sessions took place from February to April 1990; however, vocalist Phil Anselmo has also claimed that the album was recorded in 1989.
 Pantera's initial choice as the producer for Cowboys from Hell was Max Norman based on his work with Ozzy Osbourne.
 Norman, who flew to Houston to watch the band perform, initially agreed to work on the album, but right before the recording sessions started, he was offered to produce Lynch Mob's debut album Wicked Sensation instead.
 Pantera then proposed Terry Date to produce the album on the strength of his work with Soundgarden, Metal Church and Overkill, the latter of whose latest album at the time The Years of Decay had influenced Dimebag Darrell's guitar tone, as well as the band's transition away from glam/traditional heavy metal to thrash/groove metal.

 According to Love It Loud, Pantera "adopted a new sound and attitude, the writing of what would become Cowboys from Hell saw the band exploring darker subject matters, whilst the guitar would be notably heavier."
 Influences and inspirations to the making of the album, as well as its musical direction, included Black Sabbath, Judas Priest, ZZ Top, Metallica, Slayer, Megadeth, Anthrax, Testament, Overkill, Faith No More, King's X, Soundgarden, Minor Threat, Mercyful Fate, Savatage, and Voivod.
 The band recorded a self-produced demo album in 1989 with eleven tracks, ten of which made the album cut ("The Will to Survive" was excluded early in the recording sessions), while the last tracks to be written were "Primal Concrete Sledge" and "Clash with Reality".

 During the recording sessions, the band chose an unorthodox method: Paul recorded the drum tracks first, then Darrell recorded the guitar, and Brown recorded the bass with the guitars only.
 This resulted in a tighter sound; slight inaccuracies were fixed by manually editing the tapes.

 Love It Loud noted that "the band were feeling confident about their material and themselves, finally feeling that they were making the kind of album they believed in.
 One key track to emerge during the writing was "Cemetery Gates", a seven-minute power ballad that would be the first song to show both their diversity and Anselmo's vocal range"; the acoustic intro was written last by Brown.
 Love It Loud also stated that "although they had already recorded four albums prior to Cowboys from Hell, the members of Pantera have since acknowledged this as their official debut album, working with a professional producer and a major label for the first time and creating music that was not simply stealing from other similar bands in an attempt to attract attention."